 As for the taste, I will tell you without any exaggeration – this is the best pound cake I have ever tried!
 Strawberries and glaze made this pound cake moist and refreshing at the same time, so we didn’t stop at one piece, but continued to greedily cut our beautiful dessert.
 Maybe you will think that I stepped over the line, but I can only recommend one thing – try the Strawberry Pound Cake for yourself and write any complaint that you might have.

-- 180 grams cake flour-sifted (it’s about 1 ½ cups plus 3 Tablespoons unsifted flour)
+- 180 grams cake flour sifted (its about 1 1/2 cups plus 3 tbsp unsifted flour)

 - 3 eggs